Copy Files From B to C via A with SSH

 Few notes:

-1. We change to src_dir first in order to have the archive with a relative path to the actual data that needs to be copied.
-Otherwise, the path in dest_dir will also contain src_dir
+src_dirfirst in order to have the archive with a relative path to the actual data that needs to be copied.
+Otherwise, the path indest_dirwill also containsrc_dir -zis used to compress/decompress data viagzip.
+One can usebz2too if available on the source/dest machines.- While using

 Taking into account the above, my fastest variant of the commant is: